rohityadav-sas/IOE-IOM-Notice-Alert-Bot/README.md

 ## Features

-- Fetches the latest exam, entrance, and official notices from the IOE and IOM websites.
+- Fetches the latest exam, entrance, official, and admission notices from the IOE and IOM websites.
 - Compares the fetched notices with previously saved notices to identify new ones.
 - Sends the new notices directly to registered Telegram users.
 - Welcomes users and offers the option to view previously saved notices.
 - Stops polling after a specific duration to adhere to GitHub Actions' free tier limitations.
+- Provides a web interface to view and download logs.

 ## Prerequisites